Buddybet-Group/codingChallenge/README.md

 - Complete the challenge on your branch, and the same will be considered submitted once you push the code this repository

 ## ALL THE BEST

+### BIG THANKS FOR THE OPPERTUNITY

+Notes :

+- Provided 2 sample test cases, we can cover everything incl "Injection" ( If we want )

+- Errors are handled but not fully tested. ( Time limitation )

+- Main focus here is the architecture of the app, UI can be improved.

+- To fetch country names, i used internal json file. ( Time limitation )

+- Theme and Routes are not implemented.

+- Along with theme the hardcoded font sizes / color properties must be removed. ( Again time limitations )